If you are in the retail industry, you might feel stressed trying to boost sales while handling daily store chaos.

 The rise of e-commerce has changed the retail industry.

 If your business is invisible online, you are invisible to a massive segment of your potential market.
+Especially given the rapid rise of e-commerce.

 The Fix – How to Use the Internet to Your Advantage, Even Without a Big Website?